felixludos/learn_rep/README.md

 [![Build Status](https://travis-ci.com/felixludos/learn_rep.svg?branch=master)](https://travis-ci.com/felixludos/learn_rep)

-This code implements Structural Autoencoders and the latent response framework to learn and analyze disentangled representations for generative modeling.
+This code implements Structural Autoencoders to learn and analyze disentangled representations for generative modeling.
 The paper associated with this project will be available soon.

 ## Setup